bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-70.md

 **11ty meetup videos.** Videos from the March 20th Meetup are out.
 Here's [the playlist](https://www.youtube.com/playlist?list=PLJy3jyeGVYUoyTlnt_S3Bni9XOmXjTm1t) with both videos, featuring David Moll on using Umami with 11ty, and Zach Leatherman on moving the [Font Awesome blog](https://blog.fontawesome.com/) from Wordpress to Eleventy (here's [the blog post about it](https://blog.fontawesome.com/blog-awesome-to-11ty/)).

 **Getty does digital books.** This looks like a pretty amazing project by [Getty](https://www.getty.edu/).
-It's called [Quire](https://quire.getty.edu/) and it's an open source, 11ty-based project to _"Create scholarly, bisually rich digital books that last."_ And there's a [Vimeo video about it](https://vimeo.com/820983026/b3a116fb1e).
+It's called [Quire](https://quire.getty.edu/) and it's an open source, 11ty-based project to _"Create scholarly, visually rich digital books that last."_ And there's a [Vimeo video about it](https://vimeo.com/820983026/b3a116fb1e).

 **Speedlify updated.** Zach has updated the [Speedlify leaderboard](https://www.11ty.dev/speedlify/) of 11ty sites.
 He's limited the sites listed and only has included those with a total Lighthouse score of 400 (aka 4 hundos).
 Sadly, none of my sites made the cut...I've got work to do.